Whittle Integrated Strategic Planning is a concept of long-term planning which considers:

 - Identifying the key “Activities” in the business that incur costs.

 - Creating a complete model which recognises “Front Line”, “Support” and “Back Line” activities.
-This treats the costs of each in a logical manner to obtain the “Fully Loaded Cost” of Front Line Activities, which can be more accurately applied to operational “Cost Objects” or primary outputs of the operation.
+This treats the costs of each in a logical manner to obtain the “Fully Loaded Cost” of Front Line Activities.
+These can then be more accurately applied to operational “Cost Objects” or primary outputs of the operation.

 - Identifying the underlying “Fixed Cost” or “Period Cost” (i.e. time related) by examining the total cost of each activity at full capacity.
 This is compared to a lower level of activity with the “Relevant Range” of operation – whilst maintaining the ability to operate at full capacity on relatively short notice.